How Much Does it Cost to Travel the World by Bicycle

 This budget includes everything: food, accommodations, replacement gear, bicycle spares, additional clothes, visas, beer, and even cigarettes.
 We cycled mostly through cheap countries, but we also spent 3 months in Japan and 2 in South Korea, which are all but cheap, and, guess what, these were the countries where we actually spent less money!

-We also met several people traveling with less than what we have, everything is possible.
+We also met several people traveling with less than what we have; everything is possible.
 We’ll talk about some ways to travel forever (on a budget) in an upcoming post.

 bike touring costs budget

-The problem in cycling cheap countries is that they will really test your strong will.
-When outside is 35C even at night and you see that beachfront bungalow for just 10 USD, it’s really hard to resist.
+The problem with cycling in cheap countries is that they will really test your strong will.
+When the outside is 35 °C even at night, and you see that beachfront bungalow for just 10 USD, it’s really hard to resist.
 The same goes for cheap restaurants.
-As opposite, when you’re bicycle traveling an expensive country, such as Japan, you simply won’t afford a 70USD ugly love motel, choosing to camp and cook your own food instead (well, unless your budget allows you to do that).

 That’s how we ended up spending an average of 8 USD per day during our three months in Japan, and we could afford to fly to the Philippines and even buy a new Sony Full HD Action Cam.